This garment may one day return to soil.

 4. Water the pile and turn every so often to aerate.

-5. Watch your garment biodegrade in about six months!
+5. Watch your garment biodegrade in about four months!

 Whether it’s food or fiber, by composting we close the loop.
 The valuable nutrients are then used to regenerate the soil to grow more food, fiber and dyes.
 The cycle continues!